kevinlinxc/badapple-irl/badapple-irl/README.md

 coordinates to try and coordinate moves was probably dumb, and that it would be much faster to just create "diffs", where I have an image that has additions in green and removals in red.
 This would allow me to quickly memorize a few moves and remove them.
 Assuming that each move instead takes 1 second using this method, this gives 1605 minutes, 26.5 hours, or just over a day.
-This is totally feasible!
+This is totally feasible! (narrator: it was not totally feasible.
+It took over 50 days.
+1 second per apple was way too ambitious, removals may be that fast but additions take a long time and you have to move around the canvas to place apples too.)

 ## main.ipynb
 This is the file I used to output frames, downsampled frames, and diff frames.
 It was easier to use a notebook so I could repeat imports and reuse objects and code while running stuff separately.
 The images created are used in workflow.py.

-## Workflow.py
+## workflow.py
-Streamlit web-app that lets me go through the frames and see the diffs easily.
+Streamlit web-app that lets me go through the frames and see the diffs easily on the TV while I moved the apples.
 Streamlit is such a good tool for making quick GUIs like this.
-The picture at the top of the Readme is for this.
+The picture at the top of the Readme is an image of this workflow.

+## find_duplicate_frames.py
+I thought it would be useful to tell me on the TV if a frame I was doing was a duplicate, that way I would know for sure that I didn't have to move any apples.
+This wasn't that useful, but it may have saved me a bit of mental effort scanning all the frames with my eyes.

+## frame_rate_test.py
+After doing 364 frames, I decided it was way too much work to do all 6000+ frames and I cut the framerate a bit.
+This script let me test out which framerate was reasonable and still looked good.
+I decided on 15 fps I believe.

+## main.ipynb + travelling-salesman.ipynb
+At some point I decided to try and optimize the number of apple moves I would need to do by using the travelling salesman problem (TSP) solutions to find the optimal frame order.
+These notebooks have that process, and they are really messy, so I'm sorry if you wanted to read them.
+This created an optimized frame order which I used for the last 3104 frames.
+I'm not sure why I made two files, maybe the second one was more focused on TSP.

+<-- 100s of hours of work -->

+## compare_frames.py
+Another streamlit app, this one let me compare the frames I was supposed to take with the frames I actually took.
+If the two frames matched, and then I skipped forward 100 frames and they didn't match, I knew that I was missing a frame or had too many frames, and that the problem was somewhere in those 100 frames.
+This helped me delete duplicate frames and find missing frames that I had to retake.

+## auto_white_balance.py and backtick_to_click.py
+These were for automating some of the tedious parts of working in lightroom while postprocessing the frames.
+They basically let me place the mouse over a part of the pictures, and then it would go through all of them and set the white balance using that part of the picture.